sticky/unreal-vr-template/README.md

 > Note: You should "Configure Now" only after you've applied the Android SDK settings documented above.

-##### Plugins

-One of the most important breakthroughs we had while troubleshooting the default _Virtual Reality_ template was _removing_ the OculusVR Plugin!
-As of Unreal Engine 5.0, it is [officially recommended](https://discord.com/channels/187217643009212416/221799478364078081/934127474424578141) that you only need the OpenXR plugin. _This is already configured in our template_, but we mention it here because it is such a critical piece of the puzzle (re: not launching black screens in the headset).

-To our knowledge, this change has something to do with the way that Oculus now interfaces with OpenXR to handle all of those original OculusVR plugin features.
-But all we really know is:

-- [x] OpenXR :star2:
-- [ ] Oculus VR :japanese_ogre:
-- [ ] SteamVR :confused:

 #### Tips

 ##### Config Merging